We’ve Built Bridges Just For Burning

 “...I think we both owed each other out of that relationship,” Fawkes said heavily.
 “Before it came to taking swings.”

 Even if the acknowledgement was still hurt and somewhat bitter, she clearly shared the opinion that the break-up had been an inevitability.
-Kohao apologized again for the fact that they’d ended up there; that they hadn’t gotten out of it before either of them had thrown a punch.
+Kato apologized again for the fact that they’d ended up there; that they hadn’t gotten out of it before either of them had thrown a punch.

 No apology came from Bryluen, though.
 Not after a day, or two days, or a week.
-Kohao chewed the edges of his fingers until they bled and wondered if he deserved one, and it was only Athena and Anarchy’s open anger on his behalf that managed to keep him convinced he did.
+Kato chewed the edges of his fingers until they bled and wondered if he deserved one, and it was only Athena and Anarchy’s open anger on his behalf that managed to keep him convinced he did.
 He swung between suicidal self-blame and blinding anger—drank until he puked, railed cocaine until his nose bled.
 He’d ride his stimulant-induced mania to its crash; wrote his heartbreak, heartache, loss and grief and all his tangled emotions into lyrics until his hand went numb from gripping his pencil too tightly.
 He dented drywall and played guitar until his calloused fingers cracked.

 His knuckles and fingertips weren’t the only things he saw splitting, though.
 There was a rift widening, a coldness setting in that had nothing to do with November’s onset.